-Propylene glycol is a derivative of propylene oxide (PO) and is produced in a two-step process.
-The first step is the reaction of PO with water into a mixture of MPG and DPG and the second step is the distillation and purification of the mixture into its two separate components.
+MPG and DPG are produced in a two-step process.
+The first step is the reaction of propylene oxide with water into a mixture of MPG and DPG and the second step is the distillation and purification of the mixture into its two separate components.

 MPG is the largest volume propylene glycol.
 It is a colourless, viscous, odourless liquid.
 It is highly hygroscopic and miscible in all ratios with water, alcohols, esters, ketones and amines.
 It has limited miscibility with halogenated hydrocarbons and is not miscible with aliphatic hydrocarbons.

-DPG is a colourless, hygroscopic liquid.
-It is miscible with water in any ratio and highly soluble in most organic solvents.
+DPG is also a colourless, hygroscopic liquid, miscible with water in any ratio and highly soluble in most organic solvents.

 The end uses of DPG include unsaturated polyester resins, plasticisers, alkyd resins, cosmetics and urethane polyols.